ChHarding/jdolan_project/documentation/users-guide.md

-Here is a complete README.md file written as a User’s Guide for your weather dashboard app, designed according to your assignment instructions.
-It focuses on helping a non-technical user get the app running and understand how to use it step-by-step.

-⸻

 # 🌦 WeatherWise

 WeatherWise is a lightweight weather dashboard built using [Streamlit](https://streamlit.io) and the free [Open-Meteo API](https://open-meteo.com/).
 It lets you view: